 Other shipments are subject to restrictions, including the need for special licensing.
 Restrictions may apply to:

 Malaysia publishes a website that is administered by the Royal Malaysian Customs Department.
 While the main language of business in Malaysia is English, the site is not available in an English version.
 In order to glean information from this resource, it is necessary to translate the website.
-A translated version of the Malaysian site can be found here
+A translated version of the Malaysian site can be found here.

 Malaysia has strong connections with other Asian nations.
-The majority of Malaysia's trade group memberships are in Asian-specific organizations, providing favouritism to other Asian trading partners.
+The majority of Malaysia's trade group memberships are in Asian-specific organisations, providing favouritism to other Asian trading partners.
 Still, British partners are given fair treatment.
-If differences and problems do arise when shipping to Malaysia, it is also good to know that the country belongs to the World Trade Organization, which is available to settle issues between member nations.
+If differences and problems do arise when shipping to Malaysia, it is also good to know that the country belongs to the World Trade Organisation, which is available to settle issues between member nations.

 If you're wondering, we deliver to all cities and towns in Malaysia within the same time-scope.
 This includes: Subang Jaya, Kuala Lumpur, Klang, Johor Bahru, Ampang Jaya, Ipoh, Shah Alam, Kuching, Kota Bharu, Kota Kinabalu, Batu Sembilan Cheras, Sandakan, Kajang-Sungai Chua, Seremban, Petaling Jaya, Tawau, Alor Setar, Kuantan, Miri and Kuala Terengganu.

 Excellent service and so easy...
 Everything went like clockwork...
 The price was more than reasonable compared to others...
 A fantastic experience.. ..
 I would definitely use this service again..
 10 out of 10...